grzesiek-galezowski/tdd-ebook/manuscript/160_Composable_Design.md

 Every employee has a pay grade.
 An employee can be promoted to a higher pay grade, but the mechanics of how that works is something we will not need to deal with.

-Normally, every year, everyone gets a raise by 10%.
-But to encourage behaviors that give an employee a higher pay grade, such employee cannot get raises indefinitely on a given pay grade.
+Normally, every year, everyone gets a raise of 10%.
+But to encourage behaviors that give an employee a higher pay grade, such an employee cannot get raises indefinitely on a given pay grade.
 Each grade has its associated maximum pay.
 If this amount of money is reached, an employee does not get a raise anymore until they reach a higher pay grade.

-Additionally, every employee on their 5th anniversary of working for the company, gets a special, one-time bonus which is twice their current payment.
+Additionally, every employee on their 5th anniversary of working for the company gets a special, one-time bonus which is twice their current payment.

 **Benjamin:** Looks like the source code repository just finished synchronizing.
 Let's take a bite at the code!